-The capital's new airport is named after Willy Brandt (1913–1992), who is regarded as one of the most outstanding statesmen of the 20th century.
+The capital's airport is named after Willy Brandt (1913–1992), who is regarded as one of the most outstanding statesmen of the 20th century.

 Willy Brandt Wall

-Giving his name to the capital’s new airport acknowledges an internationally highly regarded politician who, as a German, European and world citizen, successfully advocated understanding among nations and the expansion of cross-border meetings like no other.
+Giving his name to the capital’s airport acknowledges an internationally highly regarded politician who, as a German, European and world citizen, successfully advocated understanding among nations and the expansion of cross-border meetings like no other.

 Leading figure in the unification process